Gaining or Losing Perspective for Convex Multivariate Functions on a Simplex: Comparing na i ve and perspective relaxations

 Next, we test on an example with $d=3$, the log-sum-exp function $f(\bx) := \log \frac{e^{x_1}+e^{x_2}+e^{x_3}}{3}$ (see Example \ref{ex:logsumexp}), and the scaled standard simplex $J:=u\cdot \Delta_d$.
 We use the cubature formula of degree 5 in Theroem \ref{Str} for $\Delta_d$ (\url{https://www.mathworks.com/matlabcentral/fileexchange/9435-n-dimensional-simplex-quadrature}) and the Gauss-Jacobi quadrature formula of degree 5 for $\int_0^1 z^d f(z) dz$ (\url{https://www.mathworks.com/matlabcentral/fileexchange/65674-gauss-jacobi-quadrature-rule-n-a-b}) to numerically approximate the cut-off ratio.
 We have

+where $M$ and $N$ are the number of summands in the cubature formula of degree 5 in Theroem \ref{Str} for $\Delta_d$ and the Gauss-Jacobi quadrature formula of degree 5 for $\int_0^1 z^d f(z) dz$, respectively.
 Figure \ref{fig:numer} shows that the approximated cut-off ratio is always small and quickly tends to decrease, thus demonstrating that for this family of examples, the na\"{i}ve relaxation is quite good.

 In fact, in what follows, we prove this apparent limiting behavior (for arbitrary $d$ and even when the base of the simplex is shifted), and at the same time providing some validation of the approximation that we made above using cubature.